ashwin2rai/autoclassifier/README.md

-# autoclassifier
+# Autoclassifier
-An automatic classfication system
+An automatic classfication system that uses the credit card approval process as a case study.